Why are blood products irradiated?

 Blood products will sometimes need to be irradiated for certain populations of patients.
 Irradiation exposes the blood products to a specific amount of radiation for a specific portion of time, known as a dosage.
 The target dosage for blood product irradiation is 25Gy(Gray) or 2500 rads.
 The most common forms of blood irradiation are Xray irradiation and Gamma-ray irradiation (from radioactive cesium or cobalt).
 The US government is spearheading an initiative to replace Gamma-ray irradiators with Xray to remove the use of radioactive materials where possible.
-Regardless of the method used, the process of irradiating blood products does NOT impart radioactivity to the product.

 A Red Cell unit that has been successfully irradiated.
 The "NOT" has disappeared, leaving only the words "IRRADIATED" on the righthand side. |